Angle Definition

 2. Alternate Interior Angles: These angles are on the inside of the 2 lines but on opposite sides of the transversal.
 When the lines are parallel, these angles are always equal.

-3. Alternate Exterior Angles: These angles are the outside of 2 lines but on opposite sides of the transversal.
+3. Alternate Exterior Angles: These angles are on the outside of 2 lines but on opposite sides of the transversal.
 When the lines are parallel, these angles are also equal.

-4. Interior Angles on the Same Side of the Transversal: These angles are on the inside of the two lines & the same side of the transversal.
+4. Interior Angles on the Same Side of the Transversal: These angles are on the inside of the two lines & on the same side of the transversal.
 When the lines are parallel, these two angles add up to 180°.

 5. Supplementary Angles: Two angles are called supplementary if their sum is 180°.
 They don’t have to be on parallel lines.